 Contrary to what some were saying in late March and early April, the corporate jet markets have yet to fall off a cliff.
 It is true that inventory numbers are on the rise and sales prices have taken a significant hit, but buyers do still exist.
 For buyers in today’s market, the name of the game is value.
 These buyers know that inventory numbers remain high and making multiple offers looking for the most eager seller is becoming more common.
 However, the hands of time continue to eat away at 2020 and some of these buyers might get a bit more aggressive as this year closes.
 Sellers need to understand that these buyers will not overpay for an aircraft in this market, there are simply too many choices.
 It is safe to say that the first solid purchase offer should be seriously considered.

 Those who know Ryan know his longtime passion for planes.
 As a matter of fact, Ryan soloed his first aircraft before receiving his driver’s license at age 16.
-Today, he holds multiple jet type ratings (LRJET, CL604 and B737) and is responsible for aircraft sales, brokerage, acquisitions, market analysis, data research and special projects.
+Today, he holds multiple jet-type ratings (LRJET, CL604 and B737) and is responsible for aircraft sales, brokerage, acquisitions, market analysis, data research and special projects.
 Ryan puts client needs first, always respecting time and understanding the importance of investments.
-Outside the world of aviation, Ryan enjoys spending time with his two children and heading out to the golf course as often as possible.
+Outside the world of aviation, Ryan enjoys spending time with his wife and two children.
+He also enjoys heading out to the golf course as often as possible.

 firstname.lastname@example.org | (916) 753-4797